zeyus/RAGGA/README.md

 in addition to the requirements in [`requirements.txt`](https://github.com/zeyus/RAGGA/blob/main/requirements.txt), you need to install the following: (via conda, conda-forge channel or manually compile it).
 `faiss-gpu`, for more details see [faiss](https://github.com/facebookresearch/faiss).

+TODO: Can faiss be added / uploaded as whl somehwere?

 ## Installation